Credit Card Voucher

 Phase 2

-We still wanted to gradually remove credit card payments to keep the experience smooth, so we decided to add an in-between step - phase 1.5.
+We still wanted to gradually remove credit card payments to keep the experience smooth, so we decided to add an in-between step, Phase 1.5.
+Users will find their credit card grayed out when making a payment, but there's a button that redirects them to purchase vouchers.
+Then in Phase 2, the credit card option is fully removed.

 Number of Customer Support Inquiries